NodeDash/Docs/docs/getting-started/quick-start.md

 # Quick Start Guide

-This guide will help you quickly get up and running with Helium Device Manager.
+This guide will help you quickly get up and running with NodeDash.
 Follow these steps to set up your first device, function, integration, and flow.

 ## 1. Initial Setup

-After accessing Helium Device Manager (either via [heliumdevicemanager.com](https://heliumdevicemanager.com) or your self-hosted installation), there are a few initial setup steps to complete:
+After accessing NodeDash (either via [heliumdevicemanager.com](https://heliumdevicemanager.com) or your self-hosted installation), there are a few initial setup steps to complete:

 ### First Login

-1. Open your browser and navigate to your Helium Device Manager URL:
+1. Open your browser and navigate to your NodeDash URL:
    - For cloud users: [heliumdevicemanager.com](https://heliumdevicemanager.com)
    - For self-hosted: Your configured URL (default: `http://localhost:3000`)
 2. On first launch, you'll be prompted to create an administrator account